cennznet/cennznet-ui/README.md

 1. Ensure that you have a recent LTS version of Node.js, for development purposes [Node >=10.13.0](https://nodejs.org/en/) is recommended.
 2. Ensure that you have a recent version of Yarn, for development purposes [Yarn >=1.10.1](https://yarnpkg.com/docs/install) is required.
 3. Clone the repo locally, via `git clone https://github.com/cennznet/cennnznet-ui`
-4. Install the dependencies by entering the apps directory running yarn: `cd apps && yarn install`
+4. Install the dependencies by entering the apps directory running yarn: `cd cennznet-ui && yarn install`
 5. Ready!
-Now you can launch the UI (assuming you have a local Polkadot Node running), via `yarn run start`
+Now you can launch the UI (assuming you have a local CENNZnet Node running), via `yarn run start`
 6. Access the UI via [http://localhost:3000](http://localhost:3000)